Scotiabank Arena: Other sports

 The Toronto Rock also moved to the Air Canada Centre from Maple Leaf Gardens for the 2001 NLL season.
 The Rock's first game was a 17–7 win over the Ottawa Rebel on December 21, 2000.
-The Toronto Rock would later relocate to Hamilton's FirstOntario Centre, then to Paramount Fine Foods Centre in Mississauga on a temporary basis while its Hamilton home was undergoing renovation and renaming to TD Coliseum.
+The Toronto Rock would later relocate to Hamilton's FirstOntario Centre, then to Paramount Fine Foods Centre (later renamed Mississauga Sports and Entertainment Centre) in Mississauga on a temporary basis while its Hamilton home underwent major renovation and renaming to TD Coliseum.